The 2022 Mount Desert Island Marathon: Secrets of the Dawn Land

 Bar Harbor:

-After leaving the Y I headed across town to check out the local school where I hoped to spend the night.
-I was relieved when I pulled into a quiet, empty parking lot, hidden from the town’s streets by trees and shrubby.
+After leaving the Y, I headed across town to check out the middle school, where I hoped to secure parking.
+I was relieved when I pulled into a quiet, empty parking lot, hidden from the town’s streets by trees and shrubbery.
 The atmosphere seemed pretty laid back.
-This would be a fine place to sleep for the night, I thought.
+This would be a fine place to sleep for the night.
 I just hoped that my truck wouldn’t attract unwanted attention.
 To alleviate this, I decided to place my racer’s bib on the vehicle's dashboard.
-This would make clear to any security or police who happened by, that I was there with the marathon.
+This would make clear to any security or police who happened by that I was there with the marathon.

-Leaving my truck I proceeded on foot, turning left out of the parking lot and heading east toward the main street on the other side of town.
+Leaving my truck, I proceeded on foot, turning left out of the parking lot and following Mt Desert Street east toward the center of town.

 My greatest regret for this trip was not being able to bring my family along.
 Acadia National Park, which spans the vast interior of the island, would have been a fine place to take them.
 But sadly, there was little time for pleasure this weekend.